The Common Cause of Failure

 Thrilled with the discovery, he went home and told all of his friends and family.
 It was a team effort, but together, they helped him gather the money he needed to purchase the machinery.

-They went back to the gold mine and began to dig with new machinery, optimism and hope for their future.
-The first car of ore was mined and shipped to a smelter who validated their find to be one of the richest he had ever seen.
+They returned to the gold mine and began digging with new machinery, optimism, and hope for their future.
+The first cart of ore was mined and shipped to a smelter who validated their find to be one of the richest he had ever seen.

 They started to count their profits and dream for their future.

-Just as quick as is arrived, the vein of gold ore was gone.
-They drilled and drilled didn’t find a thing.
+Just as quick as it arrived, the vein of gold ore was gone.
+They drilled and drilled but didn’t find a thing.

 Devastated and broke, they quit and sold the machinery as junk to a man for a few hundred dollars.
 Defeated, they made their way back home.